oslabs-beta/BottleNetes/README.md

 If your browser doesn’t open automatically, navigate to http://localhost:4173/ to begin using Bottlenetes!

+***Note: We Recommended NOT using Safari for BottleNetes as secure cookies will NOT be created on HTTP by default***

 ### 🌐 Environment Variables 🌐

 A quick overview of the fields in your .env.production file: